leapwallet/cosmos-node-setup/docs/software-setup.md

 ## Node Setup

 Follow these steps to set up a Juno mainnet archive node, Sei testnet validator node, or Stride testnet validator node:
+1. If you're running as the `root` user, and don't have another user that you can switch to which has `sudo` privileges, then follow these steps:
+    1. Create the user:

+        ```shell
+        read -p 'Enter the user: ' USER
+        adduser $USER
+        usermod -aG sudo $USER
+        exit
+        ```
+    2. SSH back into the server using the new user.
-1. If you're using AWS, set the password:
+2. If you're using AWS, set the password:

     ```shell
     sudo passwd ubuntu